EAGLES BY BIRTH

 An eagle doesn’t mingle around with the pigeons.
 Eagles can fly up to an altitude of 10,000 feet.
 It was Dr. Myles Munroe who said that.
 Pigeons scavenge on the ground and grumble and complain all day long.
 Eagles are not.
 Great leaders are problem solvers.
 They don’t complain like the pigeons do.
 They love to take challenges as the eagle does when the storm comes.

-5. Eagles Never Eat Dead Meat
+5. Eagles Rarely Eat Dead Meat

-An eagle never eats dead meat.
-In other words, an eagle does not scavenge.
+An eagle rarely eats dead meat.
+In other words, an eagle does not usually scavenge.
 It only eats the meat from the prey it kills itself.
 True leadership.
 Leaders don’t compete, they are innovators, industry changers.
 There is a saying that goes like this: “People you hang around with and the books you read eventually determines the person you become.”

 6. Eagles posses Vitality